2023 Most Popular Linguistics & Literature Master's Degree Schools in Wisconsin

 The colleges and universities below are the most popular for comparative literature majors pursuing a master's degree.

-Our 2023 rankings named University of Wisconsin - Milwaukee the most popular school in Wisconsin for linguistics and comparative literature students working on their master’s degree.
-UWM is a very large public school located in the city of Milwaukee.
+Our analysis found University of Wisconsin - Milwaukee to be the most popular school for linguistics and comparative literature students who want to pursue a master’s degree in Wisconsin.
+UWM is a fairly large public school located in the city of Milwaukee.

 Of the 15 students majoring in comparative literature at UWM, 27% are male and 73% are female.